 For engineering hiring teams

 Stop pretending candidates aren't using AI.
-Probe runs realistic engineering tasks where AI is allowed — and a second AI silently watches, scores against your rubric, and tells you who can actually think.
+Probe gives them realistic engineering tasks with the assistant turned on, while a second AI watches quietly in the background.
+It scores the work against your rubric and tells you who can actually think.

 Get started